ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Delete Devices in bulk
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Method deleteMultipleDevices() can be used to delete multiple devices from Internet of Things Foundation, each request can contain a maximum of 512KB.
-For example,
+For example, the following sample shows how to delete 2 devices using the bulk operation.

 .. code:: java